 - 1 Prelude

 - 2 The Rebellion

 In 281 AC, a grand tourney was held by Lord Walter Whent at Harrenhal.
 Many nobles from all over the Seven Kingdoms came to the riverlands to take part in the festivities.
 Amongst them were the heir to Winterfell, Brandon Stark, and his younger siblings, Eddard, Lyanna and Benjen.

 The tourney was cause for great celebration, as spring had come to Westeros, or so men thought.
-In addition, all of the White Swords had gathered to welcome their newest member, Ser Jaime Lannister.
+In addition, all of the Kingsguard had gathered to welcome their newest member, Ser Jaime Lannister.
 However, the tourney's ending was less joyful.
-After winning the final tilt, Crown Prince Rhaegar Targaryen was to crown the new queen of love and beauty.
+After winning the final tilt, Prince Rhaegar Targaryen was to crown the new queen of love and beauty.
 Instead of crowning his wife, the Dornish princess Elia Martell, Rhaegar rode past her and crowned Lyanna Stark of Winterfell instead.
 Eddard Stark would later recall this moment as "the moment when all smiles died".

 Abduction of Lyanna Stark